 - Copper is the digital bank and debit card for teens built with the mission of creating a financially successful generation.

 - Send/Request: Teens and parents can easily send and receive money all at the touch of a button.

-- Save: Gain quick snapshots of your teen’s savings and helpful tips on how to save even more.
+- Save: Gain quick snapshots of your savings and helpful tips on how you can save even more.
 Set up savings bucks and save for the things that you want.

-- Learn: With the help of Copper’s team of financial literacy experts, gain bite sized tips on how you can maximize your money and prepare yourself for your financial future.
+- Learn: With the help of Copper's team of financial literacy experts, learn more about how to maximize your money and prepare yourself for your financial future.

 3. GoHenry (Best for Customer Service)

 - Price: 1 month free.
 Individual: $4.99/child/mo.
 Family: $9.98/mo. for up to four children

 GoHenry is a banking app for minors that comes paired with prepaid debit cards for parents to oversee and manage their children’s account balance.
 You have an online account which comes linked to individual accounts for each of your children.